 1. Plan & create omnichannel marketing

-The habit of online shopping is not the same for a big number of online shoppers during the pandemic.
-Some people prefer purchasing directly on the websites but others like buying on social networks (e..g.: Facebook, Instagram…).
-Therefore, promoting your products on various channels (social media, google ads…) will help to increase brand awareness as well as boost sales.
+The habit of online shopping is not the same for a considerable number of online shoppers during the pandemic.
+Some people prefer purchasing directly on the websites, but others like buying on social networks (e..g.: Facebook, Instagram…).
+Therefore, promoting your products on various channels (social media, google ads…) will help increase brand awareness and boost sales.

 2. Look for more suppliers

-Your products play vital roles in the daily activity of your customers so it is crucial to provide them sufficiently throughout the crisis.
-Nevertheless, many countries in the world (China, the US, UK, New Zealand,…) have informed the national lockdowns, which stops the manufacturers from conducting international trading.
+Your products play vital roles in the daily activity of your customers, so it is crucial to provide them sufficiently throughout the crisis.
+Nevertheless, many countries (China, the US, UK, New Zealand,…) have informed the national lockdowns, which stops the manufacturers from conducting international trading.
 Consequently, your supply chains are not guaranteed if your goods are imported from international sources.

-To deal with this case, you should consider working with several local vendors as a temporary solution in the pandemic.
+To deal with this case, you should consider working with several local vendors as a temporary solution to the pandemic.
 Or, you can think of product imports from other countries.
-For example, assumed that you were selling fruits supplied by Chinese providers, it might be a good idea to import your fruits from Vietnam, Thailand, Philippines instead.
+For example, assuming that you were selling fruits supplied by Chinese providers, it might be good to import your fruits from Vietnam, Thailand, and the Philippines instead.

 3. Find more shipping options

-Some shipping carriers are limiting resources in certain areas which can lead to delay in time delivery to your buyers.
-Hence, preparing for your business a list of shipping carriers is necessary to make sure that your products will reach your customers on time, even in severe circumstances.
+Some shipping carriers are limiting resources in certain areas, leading to delay in delivery to your buyers.
+Hence, preparing a list of shipping carriers for your business is necessary to make sure that your products will reach your customers on time, even in severe circumstances.

 4. Manage inventory effectively

 Among the peak time of the pandemic, managing your inventory tightly will help avoid order cancellation due to out-of-stock products.
 Moreover, too many unfulfilled orders might influence your brand reputation.